 The marionberry, AKA the "Marion blackberry," is a specific cultivar of blackberry developed in Oregon.
 Marionberries are a cross between Olallieberries and Chehalem blackberries.
 The berry was named after Marion County, Oregon, the region where it was extensively tested.

 Marionberries are still largely grown in Marion County and surrounding areas, and most of the crop is eaten by Oregonians.
-This is why you may not have heard of them if you live in another part of the world.
+This is why you may not have heard of the marionberry if you live in another part of the world.
+Oregon marionberries have a relatively short growing season in Portland and other parts of Oregon.

 Marionberry vs. Blackberry: What's the Difference?

 The marionberry IS a type of blackberry, though it may taste different than the blackberries you are used to.
-You may substitute your regular grocery store blackberries for marionberries in recipes.
+You may substitute regular frozen blackberries for marionberries in recipes.
 If you want to make this a regular blackberry jam recipe (without pectin), that will work.

 Benefits of Making Marionberry Jam

-Berries are so sweet and delicious that they hardly need me to promote their good attributes.
-Let's be honest… even those who dislike most fruits and vegetables tend to like berries!
+Berries are so sweet and delicious that they hardly need promotion of their good attributes.
+Let’s be honest… even those who dislike most fruits and vegetables tend to like berries!

-Aside from tasting good, this recipe for marionberry jam comes with many other advantages.
+Aside from tasting good, this recipe for marionberry jam comes with other advantages.
 Check them out:

-- Low calorie and low carb recipe: This vegan jam manages to be both low-calorie and low-carb.
-That is because this blackberry jam has no sugar added, and fresh marionberries are only 80 calories per cup.
+• Low calorie recipe: This jam manages low-calorie and weight watchers friendly.
+That’s because this blackberry jam is low sugar, and fresh marionberries are only 80 calories per cup.
 It’s also naturally gluten free.
+You can make vegan jam that’s low carb by omitting the honey.

-- Only requires three ingredients: Once you have the marionberries, little else is needed to make this recipe.
-We're keeping things simple with this one!
+• Only requires four ingredients: Once you have the marionberries, little else is needed.
+We’re keeping things simple!

-- No added sugar jam recipe: This marionberry jam is added sugar free.
-The only sugars in this recipe are the ones that are naturally present in the fruit.
+• Low sugar recipe: This marionberry jam is low in refined sugar.
+The sugars in this recipe are the ones that are naturally present in the fruit and a touch of honey.

-- Packed with phytonutrients and fiber: Berries, including marionberries, are some of the most phytonutrient-rich and fiber-filled foods around.
-If you are looking to increase your intake of these health-promoting food components, marionberries are a fantastic choice.
+• Packed with phytonutrients and fiber: Berries, including marionberries, are some of the most phytonutrient-rich and fiber-filled foods around.
+If you’re looking to increase your intake of these health-promoting food components, marionberries are a fantastic choice.

-- Makes a great gift: The holiday season will be here before too long.
-I think that some homemade marionberry jam in pretty canning jars would make a lovely gift.
+• Makes a great gift: The holiday season will be here before too long.
+I think some homemade marionberry jam in pretty canning jars would make a lovely gift.
 (Just make sure to keep the homemade jam refrigerated or frozen, since it’s not canned.)

 The chia seeds are our secret ingredient to get the jam to thicken well without pectin.
 Between the marionberry seeds and the chia seeds, this berry spread has a lot of texture!
 This jam is seedy in the best possible way.
 Haha